 What are strawberries?

-The strawberry, Fragaria, is a member of the rose (rosaceae) family and one of the most popular berry fruits in the world.
-There are more than 10 species of Fragaria that differ in flavour, size and texture yet they all have the same characteristic heart-shaped, red flesh and seeded coat.
-Strawberries are not actually fruits as they carry their seeds on the outside and develop runners, which produce roots which go on to create a clone plant.
+The strawberry, Fragaria, is a member of the rose (rosaceae) family, and one of the most popular berry fruits in the world.
+There are more than 10 species of Fragaria that differ in flavour, size and texture, yet they all have the same characteristic heart shape and red seeded flesh.
+Strawberries are not actually fruits, as they carry their seeds on the outside and develop runners, which produce roots that go on to create clone plants.
 About seven fresh berries count as one of your five-a-day.

 Advertisement